 Activities in Albania

 A number of important archaeological discoveries have been made in Albania.
-The sites that are found in the North as well as in the South are great for those interested in ancient history as well as for the merely curious.
+The sites that are found in the North as well as in the South are of great to those interested in ancient history as well the merely curious.

 Fortification of Gorica

 Located on the junction of the Osum River and its branch Velabisht, while serving a two-fold function.
-From one part the fortification encloses totally the Osum valley, having in front of it Berati Castle and from the other side it controls the Velebisht river.
-From the north part the castle is defended from the natural rock, while from the other sides exactly from east and south and partly in west it is possible to clearly spot the fortification wall, that may be followed in its entire length.
+From one part the fortification encloses totally the Osum valley, having in front of it Berati Castle from the other side it controls the Velebisht river.
+From the north, the castle is defended by natural rock, whilst from the other side it is possible to clearly spot the fortification wall, that can be followed in its entire length.

 The fortified hill of Peshtan

 Archaeologists, based on the construction techniques and surface finds date this citadel to the 4th century B.C.
 To this period also belong large quantities of pottery fragments found on the southern side of the hill.

 Mbjeshova Castle is situated near the village of Mbjeshova, it covers a surface of about 1.5 - 2 ha.
 The surrounding wall is well maintained along the length of the hill.
 The fortification is double, formed by an inner wall serving at the same time as a staging ground for soldiers and a lookouts.
 At the east side are situated three towers and an entrance, the castle dates to the 4th and 5th centuries AD.
 This castle is considered as one of the best maintained archaeological centres of the area.

 The castle of Vokopola known as Ali Pashë Tepelena's castle, is located on a hill 765m above sea level. at northern-west part of Vokopola village near the city of Berat.

 Early Christian Bazilica of Shën Mëhill in Arapaj